 You are given a complete health record and folder when you take your puppy home.
 Puppies sold as Companion animals, will have limited AKC Registration papers.
 This means they MUST be spayed or neutered per contract agreement.
-Companion / Pet puppies are $2000.00 Cheaper pet puppies can be found in your local newspaper but I'm sure the health testing, pedigree, looks and guarantee will not compare to ours.
+All litters are sired by AKC champions and several of our girls are also AKC champions.
+Companion / Pet puppies are $2200.00 (Fawns- female & male) $2400 (Blks female & male) Cheaper pet puppies can be found in your local newspaper but I'm sure the health testing, pedigree, looks and guarantee will not compare to ours.
 You get what you pay for.
 Show prospects are only available to established show breeders or if you are being mentored by a PDCA Mentor.
 We only sell puppies with open papers to people looking to show and breed for the betterment of the breed, not to produce puppies just for the pet market.
 Pricing for show prospect puppies is based on many factors and will be determined on a pup by pup basis.

 We only sell puppies to people who understand purchasing a puppy is a lifetime comitment and understand the pug breed.
 We prefer to meet prospective puppy parents prior to taking their pups, and we do encourage you to come and meet us and our pugs, but understand that is not always possible which is why we ask you to fill out our puppy application.
-We only post our puppy application when puppies are available.
-Mind you, planning ahead is the best way to acquire a puppy from us, that being said, if you are willing to wait for the next available puppy email us with some information about yourself, your family and your knowledge of the breed, we will give you an idea of when we will have a litter planned.
+Mind you, planning ahead is the best way to acquire a puppy from us, that being said, if you are willing to wait for the next available puppy email us with some information about yourself, your family and your knowledge of the breed, we will give you an idea of when we may have a puppy available for you.
+We only produce at most 24 puppies a year and receive way more inquiry's than that, but we feel the quaility of our dogs and how our pups are raised speak for itself.
 Once you have been chosen / approved to purchase a puppy from a litter, we require a $500 deposit to reserve a puppy from a upcoming or available puppy.
-WE DO NOT SHIP PUPPIES.
+WE DO NOT SHIP PUPPIES & WE DO NOT KEEP A WAITING LIST.
 Deposit for puppies is $500.00 and does go towards the total purchase price.
-Deposits are only refundable per our deposit contract terms.
+Deposits are only refundable per the deposit agreement.

 We plan litters only to produce sound, bred to standard pups.
 We are currently working to CHIC certify all of our dogs by following health testing recommendations per the Pug Dog Club Of America and using Coefficient of inbreeding (COI) recommendations.